You want smart political talk without the meltdowns?

 Same here, by the way.

-I was a little skinnier too back in the day, although I work out really hard.
+I was a little skinnier, too, back in the day, although I work out really hard.

 I've known you all these years.

-Uh if you look at other, you know, the ACU, American Conservative Union, 94% rating for the 114th Congress.
+If you look at other, you know, the ACU, American Conservative Union, 94% rating for the 114th Congress.

 The Freedom Works, 92%.

-Uh, Eagle Forum and in 2016.
+Eagle Forum in 2016.

-I mean, you have been and continue to remain a strong, solid conservative, you know, with 22, 32 years that I've known you.
+I mean, you have been and continue to remain a strong, solid conservative, you know, 22, 32 years that I've known you.

 Well, I need you to come down to Alabama and say that in person in every major metropolitan area because my opponents are being brazenly dishonest and trying to portray me as a woke liberal, which is the furthest thing from the truth.